 The Hon'ble City Civil Court, Chennai, having satisfied itself with the documents produced in support of the title to the said land of the Petitioners had declared that the Settlement Deed executed by Respondent No. 1 was null and void and the Petitioners claim was proved.
-However, as on date of this Red Herring Prospectus, the matter is still appearing on lower court search results as "submitted to court of Session".
+However, as on date of this Prospectus, the matter is still appearing on lower court search results as "submitted to court of Session".

-Particulars Number of cases Number of cases Aggregate amount involved to the extent ascertainable
+Particulars Number of cases Aggregate amount involved to the

+extent ascertainable

 Direct Tax 20 92.19

-Indirect Tax] Vil Nil
+Indirect Tax Nil Nil

 Total 20 92.19